The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 Never mind that I'm a person.

-Focus on my homosexuality first, and that is wrong.
+Focus on my homosexuality first.

-They're doing themselves a display.
+They're doing themselves a discussion.

 Well, let me ask you, but what if a person's homosexuality is in their own mind?